IBMStreams/streamsx.documentation/docs/4.1/governance/governance-quickstart.markdown

 You need to upload the Streams asset definition file to the IGC.
 This only needs to be done once.
 The file is contained in the Streams install.
 This file needs to be available on host you start the browser on.

-1. open browser with `https://<IGC ip>/`
+1. open browser with *_`https://<IGC host:port>/ibm/iis/igc-rest-explorer/#!/bundles/registerBundle`_*
 <img src="/streamsx.documentation/images/governance/bundleupload.png" style=" margin-left:auto; margin-right:auto; display: block;" />
-2. press the browse button and navigate to `<streams_install>/4.1.0.0/etc/governance/`
+2. press the browse button and navigate to `<streams_install>/4.1.0.0/etc/governance/StreamsIGCAssetDefinitions.zip`
+3. Press try it out to upload the bundle.

-3. validate using this URL: and you should see InfoSphere Streams (you may have to scroll)
+Validate using this URL: `https://<IGC host:port>/ibm/iis/igc/#allAssetTypes/`
+and you should see InfoSphere Streams (you may have to scroll)
 <img src="../../../../images/governance/infospherestreamscatalogassets.png" style="margin-left:auto; margin-right:auto; display: block;" />